The End of Ideology: Theory

-In the 1930s, scholars debated the continued relevance of Marxist theories of class-based ideologies.
-These discussions influenced the literature of the period, even in the less reductionist version set forth in most of Karl Mannheim's "Ideology and Utopia."
+A thread in 1930s literature derived from debates about the continued relevance of the Marxist scheme of class-generated ideologies, even in the less reductionist version set forth in most of Karl Mannheim's "Ideology and Utopia."
 However, his essay on "Utopia" does envision a loss of both utopian and ideological vision.
 Fascism rather than communism initially posed the question, insofar as the simplification of Fascism as "ideology" of the capitalist class lost credibility.

-A group of thinkers focused on the concept of "mass society," arguing that control and resistance were not primarily driven by ideology (Emil Lederer, "The State of Mass Society").
+One current of thought took up the theme of "mass society" and contended that the modes of control and resistance both had little to do with the ideology concept (Emil Lederer, "The State of Mass Society").
 Although much of this was conjoined with conservative arguments about the "revolt of the masses," there was also a current that looked to pragmatic problem solving where Fascism (and increasingly Communism) could be resisted or contained.
-Mannheim's writings on "planning" may have encouraged this trend, though not always clearly.
-Daniel Bell represented a later generation, which developed more sophisticated ideas about integrating expertise into democratic political processes, as in the work of "pluralist" political theorists like David Truman, Robert Dahl and Daniel Bell.
+Mannheim's "planning" writings ambiguously fostered this trend.
+Daniel Bell belonged to the next generation, when ideas about the institutionalisation of intelligence in ordinary democratic political processes became more sophisticated, as in the work of "pluralist" political theorists like David Truman, Robert Dahl and Daniel Bell.
 Technocratic notions at home on the Right played little part.